-- These assume that APPM 1350 (Calculus I), APPM 1360 (Calculus II), APPM 2350 (Calculus III), APPM 2360 (Differential Equations) and APPM 3310 (Matrix Methods) are taken in the freshman and sophomore years. - These are sample curriculum only.
+- These assume that APPM 1350 (Calculus I), APPM 1360 (Calculus II), APPM 2350 (Calculus III), APPM 2360 (Differential Equations) and APPM 3310 (Matrix Methods) are taken in the freshman and sophomore years. - The out-of-department sequence must be taken at the graduate level and must be approved by the Chair of the APPM Graduate Committee - These are sample curricula only.
 There are many other possibilities for completing the BAM requirements in Applied Mathematics.